Foreign policy of the second Trump administration: Democratic Republic of the Congo and Rwanda

 Secretary of State Marco Rubio condemned the Rwandan–backed Goma offensive in the Democratic Republic of the Congo, affirming that the U.S. supports the Congolese sovereignty in a phone call with DRC President Félix Tshisekedi.
-Rubio called for an immediate ceasefire on January 28, 2025, after a phone conversation with Rwanda President Paul Kagame, and for all parties to respect sovereign territorial integrity.
+Rubio called for an immediate ceasefire on January 28, 2025, after a phone conversation with Rwanda president Paul Kagame, and for all parties to respect sovereign territorial integrity.

 In late June 2025, Rubio and the Qatari government helped broker a peace agreement between the DRC and Rwanda in an effort to end fighting in the eastern Democratic Republic of Congo.
-DRC President Tshisekedi and Rwandan President Kagame signed the peace agreement at the White House on June 27.
+DRC President Tshisekedi and Rwandan president Kagame signed the peace agreement at the White House on June 27.
 As part of the agreement, Rwandan forces would withdraw within 90 days and the Rwandan and DRC governments would launch a regional economic integration framework within 90 days.
 The peace agreement also called for respecting territorial integrity and the disarmament of all non-state actors including the Rwandan-backed March 23 Movement and the Hutu-dominated Democratic Forces for the Liberation of Rwanda (FDLR).
 In addition, the peace agreement included provisions for US investment in the DRC's mineral sector.
 The Congo River Alliance and M23 did not participate in the White House peace agreement, preferring to wait the outcome of Qatari-brokered peace talks in Doha.
 On June 20, President Trump expressed support for the DRC-Rwandan peace talks, stating on Truth Social that: "This is a Great Day for Africa and, quite frankly, a Great Day for the World!..."
 By contrast, Congolese human rights activist and Nobel laureate Denis Mukwege and former DRC President Joseph Kabila criticised the peace agreement as disadvantageous to Congolese interests.

+In early March 2026, the United States sanctioned the Rwandan Defence Force and four of its senior commanders on the grounds they had perpetuated the conflict in the DRC.
+In response, the Rwandan government denounced the sanctions as unfair and based on misinformation.

+In April 2026, the Democratic Republic of Congo agreed to accept third-country deportees from the United States, with the first batch of 15 deportees arriving on 19 April.

+North Africa

+Sudan

+In November 2025, Secretary of State Rubio called for international action to stop the flow of weapons to the Rapid Support Forces (RSF), the paramilitary group responsible for mass killings and atrocities in El Fasher and across Sudan's Darfur region.
+He emphasized that the U.S. knows which countries are involved in supplying the RSF and using their territories for transit, and that pressure is being applied at the highest levels to stop this aid.
+The United Arab Emirates (UAE) is widely accused by various sources, including the Sudanese army and U.N. investigators, of being the RSF's main foreign backer.